saurabhkirar/EPAI01/Capstone/Readme.md

 and making a modular and a high performing scalable code.

-**Project Decription and assumptions.**
-You are going to build a Python app that can:
+**Project Decription and assumptions.** we are going to build a Python app that can:
 1. read a CSV file that has NAME, SCORE and EMAIL and send out the certificates to the students.
 2. compose an email with the predefined subject and placeholders for name, email, total marks and score.